jpcima/chordv/chordv/Docs/txt/en/en.md

 So [A] will be an chord of a measure

-### Several times
+- division of time

-: indicates a division of the measure
+: indicates a division of the measure {#TimeSignature}

 So for a 4/4 signature measure the ratings: